Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/inputs.md

 | --------- | -- | - | -- |
 | Ring size | 12 | 8 | 16 |

-The minium and maximum amount of decoys would be 7 and 15 respectively.
+The minimum and maximum amount of decoys would be 7 and 15 respectively.

 ### Mixable And Un-Mixable Inputs